 Therefore, all prospective students applying to study physics, physics and philosophy, engineering, and materials science are required to sit the test.

-However, the Department of Physics works in partnership with Cambridge Assessment Admissions Testing to administer the PAT, and candidates need to enter for the PAT via the Cambridge Assessment Admissions Testing website.
+However, the Department of Physics works in partnership with Cambridge Assessment Admissions Testing to administer the PAT, and candidates need to enter the PAT via the Cambridge Assessment Admissions Testing website.

 Also, a sample paper, past papers, and PAT reports are available.

-List of University of oxford scholarships
+List of the University of Oxford scholarships

-Moreover, if you fulfill the eligibility criteria and apply for your course, you will be automatically considered for the following scholarships as part of the standard admissions process, or contacted directly by the University and invited to apply.
+If you fulfill the eligibility criteria and apply for your course, you will be automatically considered for the following scholarships as part of the standard admissions process, or contacted directly by the University and invited to apply.

 a.
 Education Future International Scholarship- USA & Non-USA